International Data Series

 Nyyti ry is a Finnish non-profit organisation supporting student wellbeing.
 The organisation has since 2011 conducted surveys among university students, focusing on their experiences and feelings during the first phase of their studies.
 Questions cover transfer to a new location and place of study, everyday life there, start of studies and support received, student organisation and tutor activities, and the role of alcohol in student life.

-Police Barometers are conducted by the Police Department of the Finnish Ministry of the Interior.
+Police Barometers are conducted by the Police Department of the Finnish Ministry of the Interior and since 2016 by the Police University College.
 The surveys chart Finnish respondents' (aged over 15) attitudes towards the role, activities, and services of the police.
 Citizens' fears, crime risk, and opinions on national security are also covered.
 FSD collections cover data from 1999 onwards.

 Public Procurement Notices